 Use measuring spoons to help with portion control and don’t always go for the biggest when it comes to choosing individually portioned foods.
 These little choices can really add up – we know that by choosing the smallest bagel at breakfast rather than the largest each day you could save enough calories over a year to mean you lose 5½lbs.

 3. Dear diary

 It can be easy to forget the snacks we have between meals and wonder why the weight is creeping on.
-Writing down what you eat over the day can help remind you of the extras you’ve had and can also help you keep track of positive things like whether you are getting your 5-a-day.
+Writing down what you eat over the day can remind you of the extras you’ve had and can also help you keep track of positive things like whether you are eating enough wholegrains and getting your five-a-day.